DiffSharp/DiffSharp/README.md

 1. reference `DiffSharp.Core` in your library code
 2. reference `DiffSharp.Backends.Reference` in your correctness testing code.
-3. reference `DiffSharp.Backends.Torch` and `libtorch-cpu` in your CPU performence testing code.
+3. reference `DiffSharp.Backends.Torch` and `libtorch-cpu` in your CPU testing code.
-4. reference `DiffSharp.Backends.Torch` and `libtorch-cuda` in your GPU performence testing code.
+4. reference `DiffSharp.Backends.Torch` and `libtorch-cuda` in your (optional) GPU testing code.

+## Using a pre-installed or self-built LibTorch 1.5.0

+The packages above are large as they include libtorch.
+If you already have `libtorch` 1.5.0 available on your machine you can

+1. reference `DiffSharp-lite`
+2. set `LD_LIBRARY_PATH` to include a directory containing the relevant `torch_cpu.so` and `torch_cuda.so`.
+3. use `dsharp.config(backend=Backend.Torch)`

 ## Using CI build packages